ceramic-skate0/Ceramic/README.md

 - Open an Issue
 - Do it yourself via a Pull Request

+# FYSA:
+As of 01Jul21 ummm defender flags this tools when its compiled as 'VirTool:MSIL/BytzChk.C!MTB' says this tool is used to make malware.
+Seems a little much but when your crawling Github looking to flag repo's with Key words guess this fits the bill.

 # Usage:
             CeramicSkate0's 1 stop shop in dotnet to do random Red Team tasks via 1 app.
             Cuz I cant remember all the random commandline args and tools to do it.